 "And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost.
 And by the power of the Holy Ghost ye may know the truth of all things." – Moroni 10:4–5

-The Bible, however, makes no such claim.
-It does not feel the need to invoke a religious experience in order to persuade the reader of its authority or trustworthiness.
+The Bible does not feel the need to invoke a religious experience in order to persuade the reader of its authority or trustworthiness.
 In fact, quite the opposite is true.
-The Bible clearly indicates that the heart is not to be trusted in such matters.
+The Bible warns that the heart is not to be trusted in such matters.
+Verses such as Jeremiah 17:9 caution against putting much stock in trusting the heart.

-The Bible never challenges the reader to invoke religious experience to verify its trustworthiness.
-The Book of Mormon, however, clearly feels an additional witness is required aside from its own message.
+The Bible never requests its reader to consult personal religious experience to determine its trustworthiness.
+The Book of Mormon, for whatever reason deemed necessary by its author(s), feels an additional witness is required to build trust aside from its content.

-However, adding works to our justification is a wholly foreign concept to the Bible.
-Most notably, Paul adamantly argues, "For by grace you have been saved through faith.
+Being save by works (and not to or for works) is a foreign concept to the New Testament writers.
+James notes that faith without works is dead, a sure-tell indicator of whether or not an individual has experiences salvific change in their life.
+Yet, the works come after salvation, not prior to or in addition to grace.
+Instead, Paul adamantly argues, "For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast." – Ephesians 2:8–9

 As far as justification is concerned, the Bible sees no room for the Book of Mormon's addition of after all we can do.
 We are saved by faith alone through grace alone – nothing more, nothing less.

-The differences between the Book of Mormon and the Bible are significant.
-The Book of Mormon neither compliments nor completes the Bible since the two do not cohere to a unified message, especially of the doctrine of salvation.
-For this reason, we must either reject the Bible as incomplete or the Book of Mormon as false.
+From a strictly theological perspective, the differences between the Book of Mormon and the Bible are significant.
+The two neither compliment nor complete one another since they do not cohere to a unified message, especially with the doctrine of salvation.

 Editorial note: In the original post, readers may have been mislead into believing the transcription process took many years.
 The actual transcription of the golden plates occurred in a matter of weeks, whereas the entire process, from discovery of the plates in 1827 to publication of the work in 1830, took years.
 Thank you to Landon Burgener and DavidWBowen for kindly bringing this to my attention.